parryjacob/jacobparry.ca/index.md

 # I'm Jacob

-I'm a Canadian developer with a special interest in **web-based applications** and **server administration**.
-Currently enrolled in the Computer Programmer Analyst program at [Fanshawe College](http://fanshawec.ca/) in London, ON, Canada, I will be graduating in December 2016.
-This is a co-operative education program, which means that I get valuable work experience while still enrolled in school.
+I'm a Canadian system administrator and developer with a special interest in **web-based applications** and **Linux server administration**.
+Currently, I specialize in the administration of web servers running small, medium, and large scale [Drupal](http://drupal.org) websites.

 I have experience working with